 200-hour Yoga Teacher Training | Level 1 Foundation Course

-This unique 200-hour yoga teacher training programme has been running since 2016 and has evolved from more than 20 years’ experience of running a yoga centre.
-The course is accredited by the Yoga Alliance and is designed to give you the skills, knowledge and motivation needed to thrive in today’s yoga environment – or to explore yoga for your own personal development.
+This unique 200-hour yoga teacher training programme has been running since 2016 and has evolved from more than 25 years of teaching and 20 years’ experience of running a yoga centre.
+The course is accredited by the Yoga Alliance and is designed to give you the skills, knowledge and motivation needed to thrive in today’s yoga environment – and to explore yoga for your own personal development.

 200-hour Yoga Teacher Training Course Overview

-The Shala School of Yoga was set up in 2016 for our experienced teaching team to pass on their considerable knowledge and produce a new generation of inspiring and authentic yoga teachers.
+The Shala School of Yoga was set up in 2016 for our experienced teaching team to pass on their considerable knowledge to a new generation of inspiring and authentic yoga teachers.
 The 200-hour yoga teacher training programme crafts and intertwines traditional methods with a more contemporary approach and provides a non-dogmatic comprehensive immersion introducing the vast subject of yoga.
 We examine many aspects of the science of yoga, from the physical practices of asana, pranayama, kriya and anatomy to the mental, philosophical and spiritual nature of the practice.
-The asana study is influenced by ashtanga yoga but is broad in scope.
+The asana study is influenced by ashtanga yoga but is broad in scope laying a solid foundation to go on and teach numerous styles of yoga.

-Our wider teacher training programme is based on modules to allow you the flexibility to choose your own individual path of learning.
+Our wider teacher training programme is based on modules to allow you the flexibility to go on after your 200-hour and choose your own individual path of learning.
 We also study through a blended approach, with in studio, livestream and on demand options for many courses, which allows you to comprehend topics fully and with a variety of learning styles in mind.
 The course gives space for learning, reading, coursework and teaching practice.

 Graduate Course Feedback